ucsdlib/dams/ontology/README.md

 DAMS OWL Ontology

-Developed at The UC San Siego Library by Esmé Cowles, Matt Critchlow, Arwen Hutt, Longshou Situ and Brad Westbrook.
+Developed at The UC San Diego Library by Esmé Cowles, Matt Critchlow, Arwen Hutt, Longshou Situ and Brad Westbrook.

 See Also: